Avoiding coherent errors with rotated concatenated stabilizer codes: Introduction

 To completely avoid coherent phase errors, quantum information can be encoded into a constant-excitation (CE) subspace \cite{ZaR97,alber2003detected,ouyang2019permutation}, which is a DFS of any Hamiltonian that describes an ensemble of identical non-interacting qubits.
 Given the promise of CE QEC codes to completely avoid coherent phase errors, these codes have been studied within both qubit \cite{plenio1997quantum,ZaR97,LBW99,alber2001stabilizing,alber2003detected,jimbo2011quantum,lin2014extremal} and bosonic \cite{CLY97,WaB07,BvL16,ouyang2019permutation} settings.
 Such codes either additionally avoid other types of coherent errors \cite{ZaR97,LBW99}, or can combat against other forms of errors \cite{plenio1997quantum,CLY97,alber2001stabilizing,alber2003detected,WaB07,jimbo2011quantum,lin2014extremal,BvL16,ouyang2019permutation}.
 However, qubit CE QEC codes lack a full-fledged QEC analysis, where explicit encoding, decoding circuits and QEC circuits remain to be constructed.
 This impedes the adoption of CE codes in a fault-tolerant QEC setting.

 In this paper, we give an accessible procedure to construct QEC codes that not only completely avoid coherent phase errors, but also support fault-tolerant quantum computation.
-The key ingredients are a $[[n,k,d]]$ QEC code that encodes $k$ physical qubits into $n$ qubits while having a minimum distance of $d$, and a length two repetition code $\mathcal C_\rep$.
-By selecting the $[[n,k,d]]$ QEC code to be a stabilizer code $\mathcal C_{stab}$ with fault-tolerant QEC circuits, we concatenate $\mathcal C_{stab}$ with $\mathcal C_\rep$ to get an concatenated code $\mathcal C'$.
-By subsequently applying $(X \otimes I)^{\otimes n}$ to $\mathcal C'$, we rotate $\mathcal C'$ to get our QEC code $\mathcal C$ on $2n$ qubits.
-Now the QEC code $\mathcal C$ is also equal to the concatenation of $\mathcal C_{\stab}$ with the dual-rail code \cite{KLM01}, the latter of which is the shortest CE code.
-Hence the code $\mathcal C$ not only is a $[[2n,k,d]]$ code, but also avoids coherent phase errors.
-By carefully choosing the outer code $\mathcal C_{\stab}$, the $\mathcal C$ can have a positive fault-tolerant threshold for universal quantum computation with respect to stochastic errors.
-This gives non-stabilizer but codeword stabilized (CWS) codes \cite{CSSZ08,SSSZ09} that are both error-avoiding and fault-tolerant, thereby extending the utility of CWS codes beyond a purely theoretical setting.
+Namely, we concatenate stabilizer codes $\mathcal C_{ \stab}$ with a length two repetition code $\mathcal C_\rep$, and apply a bit-flip on half of the qubits.
+We can also naturally interpret these codes within the codeword stabilized (CWS) framework \cite{CSSZ08,SSSZ09}, thereby extending the utility of CWS codes beyond a purely theoretical setting.

 Amplitude damping (AD) errors model energy relaxation, and accurately describe errors in many physical systems.
 By concatenating the four-qubit AD code \cite{LNCY97} with the dual-rail code \cite{KLM01}, we construct an eight-qubit CE code that corrects a single AD error.
-We provide this code's QEC circuits (see Fig \ref{fig:table-encode-compute} and Fig \ref{fig:decode}), and analyze its potential as a quantum memory under the AD noise model (see Fig \ref{fig:bound-plots}(a)).
+We provide this code's QEC circuits (see Fig 3 and Fig 4), and analyze its potential as a quantum memory under the AD noise model (see Fig 5).

-Our work paves the way towards integrating error-avoiding QEC codes with mainstream QEC codes.
-By doubling the number of qubits required, we boost the QEC performance of any quantum code against coherent phase errors.
-When coherent phase errors are are dominant source of errors, we show numerically in Fig \ref{fig:bound-plots}(b) that significant reductions in fault-tolerant overheads can be attained using CE codes.
+Our work paves the way towards integrating CE codes with mainstream QEC codes.
+By doubling the number of qubits required, we make {\em any} quantum code immune against coherent phase errors.
+When coherent phase errors are a dominant source of errors, we expect CE codes to significantly reduce fault-tolerant overheads.